Limited time First month free ·

 Frequently Asked Questions

-Can teammates still message me during DND?
+Can teammates still message me during Slack Do Not Disturb?

 How is DND different from setting myself away?